sharontherese/latin-mass-funeral/content/FAQs/index.md

 Any Catholic over the age of 14, with a few exceptions, can be a godparent or a sponsor.

-Heretics, schismatics, rpotestants, etc. cannot be sponsors or godparents.
+Heretics, schismatics, Protestants, etc. cannot be sponsors or godparents.

 Parents cannot be godparents to their own child.
 In the previous Code of Canon Law, spouses were not allowed to be sponsors to each other.